Bournemouth skies come alive at the annual airshow

 Stretching across the town’s world-famous seven miles of sandy beaches, get ready to be wowed, as you watch multiple loops and rolls, aeronautical tricks and the slickest close formation flying from Bournemouth to Boscombe.
 From historic flying machines to jets and display teams, the Royal Army and Navy test their flying mettle demonstrating the best they have to offer on land, air and sea.
 Watch parachute display teams descend amidst plumes of coloured smoke, marvel at the formidable warships surveying the action out to sea and prepare to be dazzled by the world-loved Red Arrows.

-The Royal Air Force’s popular Eurofighter Typhoon is due to return to the festival this year with its unmistakable bellow as it sweeps along the coastline.
-The Swiss Air Force have announced they are also joining the festival with the F/A-18 Hornet and Super Puma Display Team to dazzle the crowds.
-On sea a magnificent flotilla of ships including HMS Middleton, HMS Iron Duke, HMS Dasher, HMS Express and RFA Argus will be offering a rare visual spectacle for all to enjoy.
+The 2019 line-up is yet to be confirmed, but in previous years the Royal Air Force’s Eurofighter Typhoon has thrilled festival visitors with its unmistakable bellow as it sweeps along the coastline.
+And the Swiss Air Force often join the festival with the F/A-18 Hornet and Super Puma Display Team to dazzle the crowds.
+On sea, a magnificent flotilla of ships including HMS Middleton, HMS Iron Duke, HMS Dasher, HMS Express and RFA Argus offer a rare visual spectacle for all to enjoy.

 Each year crowds whoop with joy and marvel at the incredible displays from the RAF’s latest multi-role fast jet, the Typhoon, to the RAF Battle of Britain Memorial Flight featuring a Lancaster Bomber, a Spitfire and a Hurricane.
 The Chinook Mk2 helicopter team is always a hit with the crowds.
 For gravity-defying, jaw-dropping beauty, The Blades, is a fantastic aerobatic display team performing incredible flying displays across the world.
 The pilots showcase their amazing skill and experience in over 30 separate manoeuvres where they approach fast and low over the heads of the awe-struck seafront crowds at combined speeds of over 400mph.